 Two Israeli scholars, Benny Morris and Dror Ze’evi published a highly polemical, distorted and biased account on the late Ottoman period.
 Unsurprisingly, the book has been reviewed in an effusively positive light.
 Writing for the New York Times Book Review, Bruce Clark described it as a “subtle diagnosis” and an impressive account.
 Robert Fisk gave it a similarly positive assessment in the Independent.
 For Eleni Sakkelis, The Thirty-Year Genocide is “a must read” while Svante Lundgren described it as “outstanding.”
 The common feature of all these reviewers is their unfamiliarity with the late Ottoman history.
 Thus, the book did not receive any serious critical attention from the specialists of the field.

 The Thirty-Year Genocide is not a work of meticulous and balanced scholarship, but a biased account written with rage that presents a hasty and amateurish compilation of historical events, relying at times on discredited or distorted evidence.
-The authors’ narrative has serious flaws as regards chronology and the sources they use.
+The authors’ narrative has serious flaws in terms of chronology and the sources they use.
 Many of the references provided by the authors remain merely as window dressing and have no relation whatsoever to the authors’ contentions.
 Indeed, quite often the authors’ citations actually contradict their claims.

 The book consists of nine chapters, organized in three main sections.
 The first section deals with the 19th century and the events of 1890s.
 The second section covers the Young Turk Period from 1908 to the end of the World War I. The final and the third section is focused on the 1919-1922 period.
 This review will focus on the first two sections of the authors’ study.
 The last section of the book, dealing with the Greek and Assyrian experiences, similarly full of distortions, deserves a thorough examination on its own and will not be examined here.